2017 United States–Saudi Arabia arms deal

-On May 20, 2017, U.S. President Donald Trump and Saudi Arabia's Salman bin Abdulaziz Al Saud signed a series of letters of intent for the Kingdom of Saudi Arabia to purchase arms from the United States totaling US$110 billion immediately, and $350 billion over 10 years.
+On May 20, 2017, President Donald Trump of the United States and King Salman bin Abdulaziz of Saudi Arabia signed a series of letters of intent for Saudi Arabia to purchase arms from the United States totaling US$110 billion immediately, and $350 billion over 10 years.
 The intended purchases include tanks, combat ships, missile defense systems, as well as radar, communications and cybersecurity technology.
 The transfer was widely seen as a counterbalance against the influence of Iran in the region and a "significant" and "historic" expansion of United States relations with Saudi Arabia.

 Background

 Saudi Arabia is a key U.S. ally in the Middle East.
 Saudi Arabia's security forces have relied on U.S. equipment, training, and service support for decades, officially as a counterbalance to Iranian military influence in the region, and to help protect the Kingdom from extremist attacks.
 Between 2011 and 2015, Saudi Arabia was the destination for nearly 10% of all U.S. arms exports.
 In 2016, the Obama administration proposed a series of arms deals worth $115 billion, including warships, helicopters, and maintenance.
 However, some parts of this deal were blocked by the administration in December 2016 after Saudi Arabia's airstrikes and targeting procedures in neighboring Yemen drew controversy.
 After Saudi warplanes targeted a funeral in Yemen's capital Sanaa, killing more than 140 people, the Obama administration announced its intention to review U.S. military assistance to Saudi Arabia.

 The 2017 deal was partially created with the help of Jared Kushner, son-in-law of and senior advisor to President Trump; Kushner had cultivated relationships with Saudi royalty during the transition and personally contacted Lockheed Martin during the deal-making process.